Jeilson-Dev/golden_diff/README.md

 [![Publish Extension](https://github.com/jeilsonaraujo/golden_diff/actions/workflows/publish.yml/badge.svg?branch=main)](https://github.com/jeilsonaraujo/golden_diff/actions/workflows/publish.yml)

 Easily compare golden failures and check the difference.
 A valuable tool to save you time in Flutter development and automated tests.
-## Some contributions

-<p>Thanks <a href='https://github.com/bbcbreno'>bbcBreno</a> for this suggestion of the extension icon.
-Thank you for your valuable assistance!</p>
-<p><a href='https://github.com/RyanHolanda'>RyanHolanda</a> thank you for suggesting the feature of a library golden of images.
-Thank you for your valuable contribution and for sharing such an insightful idea!</p>
-<p><a href='https://github.com/paulononaka'>PauloNonaka</a> for their invaluable contributions in enhancing the README and providing the idea for a feature to clear golden failure images.
-Your efforts and ideas have greatly improved the project.</p>

 ## Features